 This post may contain affiliate links.
 I will earn a small commission if you decide to make a purchase after clicking through the link.
 I will only refer you to products that I use that work well, are helpful and useful.

+Southern Sweet Potato Pie should be easy and delicious and filled with flavor.
+Use store-bought crust or homemade, add the filling, and bake the pie until it’s ready!
+Holiday cooking is a lot of work.
 Don’t stress yourself out making desserts.
 This pie should be one of your easiest recipes.
 It should look and taste the best, which means no lumps or strings.

 Thanksgiving in my house, is all about turkey, cranberry sauce, candied yams, collard greens and of course SOUTHERN SWEET POTATO PIE.
 In our home, Thanksgiving isn’t complete unless there is sweet potato pie.
 This southern classic is rich in flavor and spiced just right.
 There’s nothing low-fat about this pie.

 Everyone loves my mom’s southern sweet potato pie.
 She always makes several of them every holiday because everyone loves them.I was hoping my mom would give me her recipe with measurements but nope.
 However, she did give me her “no recipe” recipe.
 I’ve been helping her make her pie since I was a kid, so I pretty much know how to make it.
 This sweet potato pie will have you moaning with every bite.
 It’s so delicious!
 It tastes just as good, if not better than my moms.
 Sorry mom!
 Prepare to double, triple or maybe even quadruple this sweet potato pie recipe because your guests will want more than one or two slices.

 I’ve always wondered how my ancestors would make their southern sweet potato pie if they were alive today.
 Would they stick to manually whisking their filling, use an electric mixer or a food processor?
 What do you use?
 I love to use my food processor.